Reapplying sunscreen over makeup

 Method 1: Pat on liquid SPF

 First remove excess shine with a tissue.
-Put a small amount of a lightweight SPF fluid on a clean makeup sponge and gently pat the sunscreen into the skin—don’t swipe.
-Start in the center of the face and work outward.
-Build in two thin layers to achieve seamless coverage.
-Finally, re-pat makeup in critical areas with the sponge.
+Put a small amount of a lightweight SPF fluid onto a clean makeup sponge and gently pat the sunscreen into the skin — do not wipe.
+Start in the centre of the face and work outward.
+It is better to build in two thin layers until you have seamless coverage.
+At the end, lightly touch up makeup in critical areas with the sponge.

 Method 2: SPF spray or mist

-Hold the bottle 10–15 cm from your face, close eyes and mouth, and spray evenly in cross motions until the skin looks visibly damp.
-Repeat passes to build enough product.
-Do not inhale while spraying and avoid spraying in enclosed, unventilated spaces.
-This method is quick, refreshing, and barely moves makeup, but it depends on applying a sufficient amount.
+Hold the bottle 10-15 cm away from your face, close your eyes and mouth, and spray evenly in crossing motions until the skin is visibly coated.
+Repeat the sprays to build enough product.
+Do not inhale while spraying and do not spray in enclosed indoor spaces without ventilation.
+This method is quick, refreshing, and hardly moves makeup, but it depends on applying enough product.

 Method 3: Cushion or powder with SPF

-Tinted cushions with high SPF are ideal for on-the-go touch-ups.
-Press the puff gently into the skin using thin, overlapping pats until unevenness is evened out.
-SPF powder also mattifies but is better as a supplement because it rarely provides enough protection on its own.
-Combine it with Method 1 or 2 for reliable coverage.
+Tinted cushions with high SPF are ideal for touch-ups on the go.
+Press the puff gently into the skin and work in thin, overlapping pats until uneven areas are evened out.
+SPF powder also mattifies, but it is better as an add-on because on its own it rarely provides enough protection.
+Combine it with method 1 or 2 for more reliable coverage.

-Pilling often stems from too many layers or incompatible textures.
-Solution: apply watery, then gel, then creamy products; let each layer set briefly; and pat sunscreen in instead of rubbing.
-Tame shine after SPF with mattifying, alcohol-free fluids or a thin veil of setting powder.
-Prevent clogged pores with non-comedogenic formulas and a thorough evening double cleanse with oil cleanser plus gel cleanser.
+Pilling is often caused by too many layers or incompatible textures.
+The solution: first watery products, then gel textures, then cream textures, let each layer settle briefly, and pat sunscreen on instead of rubbing.
+You can control shine after SPF with mattifying, alcohol-free fluids or a thin veil of setting powder.
+Prevent clogged pores with non-comedogenic formulas and a thorough double cleanse in the evening using an oil cleanser plus a gel cleanser.

 Which sunscreen suits you?

-Under makeup, light gels and fluids usually work best because they absorb quickly and don’t leave a white cast.
+Under makeup, lightweight gels and fluids usually work best because they absorb quickly and do not leave a white cast.
 Oily skin benefits from low-oil, mattifying textures.
 Dry skin likes creamy SPF formulas with ceramides and glycerin.
-Sensitive skin often tolerates mineral filters like zinc oxide or titanium dioxide.
-Avoid strong fragrance and heavy silicone layers if you’re prone to pilling.
-More help: How to choose the right Korean sunscreen.
-At NoticeMe you’ll find a wide selection of sun care (SPF) to reapply over makeup, plus lightweight Korean and Japanese SPF textures, cushions, and mists that pair seamlessly with your makeup.
+Sensitive skin often tolerates mineral filters with zinc oxide or titanium dioxide better.
+Look for formulas without strong fragrance and without heavy silicone layers if you are prone to pilling.
+More help choosing can be found here: How to choose the right Korean sunscreen.
+At NoticeMe you’ll find a wide selection of sun care, lightweight Korean and Japanese SPF textures, cushions, and mists that work seamlessly with your makeup.

 FAQ